benjie91/react-table-wrapper/README.md

 ![Checkbox Selectors](/documentationPics/checkboxSelector.PNG)

-To toggle a row or column's state (selected / unselected), click on its Row or Column Selector, which are highlighted in the blue and red box in the image above respectively.
+To toggle a row or column's state (selected/unselected), click on its Row or Column Selector, which are highlighted in the blue and red box in the image above respectively.

 To toggle the state of all the rows in the ReactTable, click on the All Row Selector, which is in the green box.
 When it is checked, all the rows will follow it and be checked as well.
 When it is unchecked, all the rows will uncheck as well.